spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 # And get it like this:
 $sub = Get-AzSubscription
 # [..]
-# construct the virtualNetworkId (is has been removed from the downloaded parameter file used here) and it is ready to use
+# construct the virtualNetworkId from the vnet rg, not the vm rg (is has been removed from the downloaded paramter file)
-$vnetId = "/subscriptions/" + $sub.Id +  "/resourceGroups/" + $resourceGr.ResourceGroupName + "/providers/Microsoft.Network/virtualNetworks/" +$vnet
+$vnetId = "/subscriptions/" + $sub.Id + "/resourceGroups/" + $resourceGrVnet.ResourceGroupName + "/providers/Microsoft.Network/virtualNetworks/" + $vnet

 # The same goes for adminUserName from the parameter file, set it to null, we generate it from script
 "adminUsername": {
             "value": null
         },

+# 08.01.2021 If you have made a template in the portal and done edited it as mentioned above, there is more fun done.

+# In the template file we introduced.
+ "customPrefix": {
+            "value": null
+        },

+# That is used for:
+# networkInterfaceName
+# networkSecurityGroupName
+# publicIpAddressName
+# virtualMachineName
+# virtualMachineComputerName

+# With a function like this:
+# "defaultValue": "[concat(parameters('customPrefix'),'-nic-')]"

+# In the parameters file we removed:
+# networkInterfaceName
+# networkSecurityGroupName
+# publicIpAddressName
+# virtualMachineName
+# virtualMachineComputerName
+# " Since this will now come from the customPrefix

+# exampel for template (same for all the above mentioned) has
+"networkInterfaceName": {
+            "type": "string",
+            "defaultValue": "[concat(parameters('customPrefix'),'-nic')]"
+        },
+# parameters doed not have this paramter now, it is removed it was null, so either we had to give that from ps1 input (many params then for ps1) or keep it hardcoded

 ```

 ### 4 Run deploy_vm_simple.ps1 for testing with -WhatIf, change to -Verbose for actual deploy